 These are only some of the reasons why Uruguay is associated with quality.
-Nowadays international companies choose Uruguay as the location to develop products and technological services, as well as the location from which regional operations can be launched into the rest of Latin America.
+Nowadays, international companies choose Uruguay as the location to develop products and technological services, as well as the location from which regional operations can be launched into the rest of Latin America.

-According to the figures presented by the Fiber Broadband Association, by mid 2006 there were 1.5 million households on optical fiber provided by Antel, thus becoming the market with the best coverage of the region.
+According to the figures presented by the Fiber Broadband Association, more than 1.5 million households count with optical fiber, thus becoming a market with great coverage of the region.

-Energy industry
+Energy Industry